Paul Merage School of Business

-The Paul Merage School of Business is the business school at the University of California, Irvine (UCI).
+The Paul Merage School of Business is the business school at the University of California, Irvine (UC Irvine).
+The business school is housed in two buildings located on the eastern side of the UC Irvine campus, which is often ranked among the safest large campuses in the United States.
 It is one of the university's 14 academic units.
-The current Dean is Ian O. Williamson.
-The school confers Master of Business Administration (MBA) and Doctor of Philosophy (Ph.D.), degrees Master of Accountancy (MPAc) program, Master of Science in Biotechnology Management (MSBTM), Master of Science in Engineering Management (MSEM), and Bachelor of Arts in Business Administration.
+In addition to an undergraduate Bachelor of Arts in Business Administration, the school offers graduate degree programs that include full-time, part-time and executive Master of Business Administration (MBA), Doctor of Philosophy (Ph.D.), Master of Accountancy (MPAc), Master of Science in Biotechnology Management (MSBTM), Master in Management (MIM), Master of Finance (MFin), full- and part-time Master of Science in Business Analytics (MSBA), and Master of Innovation and Entrepreneurship (MIE).
+The school's Leadership Development Institute also offers certificate programs.